cloudzombie/CMCA/how-to-get-a-card.md

 > While not required, we __strongly recommend that patients assign a caregiver.__  A caregiver has all of the privileges of purchasing and possessing cannabis as a patient.
 They are designated by a patient to help purchase cannabis on their behalf.
 If you are close to someone who qualifies, we encourage you to discuss their becoming a patient and assigning you as their caregiver.

 ### Step Three: Apply.
-Applications can be completed with the [online web-based application](http://www.dph.illinois.gov/topics-services/prevention-wellness/medical-cannabis/medical-cannabis-registry-application) form or by printing out an application and mailing or e-mailing it in to the Dept of Public Health.
+Applications can be completed with the [online web-based application](http://www.dph.illinois.gov/topics-services/prevention-wellness/medical-cannabis/medical-cannabis-registry-application) form or by printing out an application from our [Forms Page](/forms) and mailing or e-mailing it in to the Dept of Public Health.
 In order to complete the application, you will need:

 *__Proof of Residency__*
 Two documents from among the following: